Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### Candy Machine

-When creating and distributing a bulk supply of NFT's Metaplex makes it easy with their [Candy Machine](https://docs.metaplex.com/programs/candy-machine/overview) program and [Sugar CLI](https://docs.metaplex.com/developer-tools/sugar/).
-We won't cover them in-depth in-depth, but definitely check out how they work together [here](https://docs.metaplex.com/developer-tools/sugar/overview/introduction).
-Essentially what it will do is create and upload each of your NFT's metadata, but in bulk, then provide you with a Candy Machine address you can use to mint and distribute the NFT's.
+When creating and distributing a bulk supply of NFT's, Metaplex makes it easy with their [Candy Machine](https://docs.metaplex.com/programs/candy-machine/overview) program and [Sugar CLI](https://docs.metaplex.com/developer-tools/sugar/).

+Candy Machine is effectively a minting and distribution program to help launch NFT collections.
+Sugar is a command line interface that helps you create a candy machine, prepare assets, and create NFTs at scale.
+The steps covered above for creating an NFT would be incredibly tedious to execute for thousands of NFTs in one go.
+Candy Machine and Sugar solve this and help ensure a fair launch by offering a number of safeguards.

+We won't cover these tools in-depth, but definitely check out how they work together [here](https://docs.metaplex.com/developer-tools/sugar/overview/introduction).

+To explore the full range of tools offered by Metaplex, you can view the [Metaplex repository](https://github.com/metaplex-foundation/metaplex) on GitHub.

 # Demo